galanisl/AI_hESCs/README.md

 Availability of the data
 ------------------------

-This pipeline is accompanied by `SummarizedExperiment` objects derived from processing of the FastQ files from all samples in Table 1.
-The files containing the objects can be downloaded from XXX.
+This pipeline is accompanied by a `SummarizedExperiment` object derived from processing of the FastQ files from all samples in Table 1.
+The file containing the object is in the `data` folder of this repository.

 References
 ----------